SOCIS-UofG/resources-and-info/README.md

-# Resources and Info
+# Resources and Todos
-Some resources and information regarding making changes and contributing to the website.
+Some resources regarding making changes and contributing to the website, as well as some todos.

 ## Resources
 ### Architecture Resources